mrdaemon/exosphere/docs/source/index.rst

 - Consistent view across different platforms and package managers
 - See everything in one spot, at a glance, without complex automation or enterprise solutions.
+- Document based reporting in HTML, text or markdown format
+- JSON output available for integration with other tools

 **Compatibility**